Bhavani (2011 film)

-Bhavani is a 2011 Indian Tamil-language crime action film directed by G. Kicha and starring Sneha in the title role as the police officer.
-The film also has Vivek, Sampath Raj, Kota Srinivasa Rao, Aryan and Yasmin Khan.
+Bhavani is a 2011 Indian Tamil-language crime action film writte, produced, and directed by G. Kitcha, starring Sneha in the title role as the police officer.
+The film also stars Vivek, Sampath Raj, Kota Srinivasa Rao, Aryan and Yasmin Khan.
 It is a remake of the Telugu film Karthavyam (1990).
 The film was released on 11 March 2011.

 Plot

 Bhavani (Sneha), an honest police officer in Hyderabad, is posted as Assistant Commissioner of Police in Tirunelveli upon the request of the Tamil Nadu government.
 The town is controlled by Sivalingam (Kota Srinivasa Rao), a baddie and aspiring politician who indulges in all unlawful activities.
 Bhavani resolves to put an end to all his acts.
 Meanwhile, Surya (Sampath Raj) voices against Sivalingam.
 As it happens, Sivalingam's son Ranjith (Aryan) plays spoilsport in the life of Bhavani's sister Deepa (Yasmin Khan).
 Efforts to prove him guilty by Bhavani end in vain.
 Now, a conspiracy is hatched by Bhavani in the company of Surya, and Ranjith is killed.
 An enraged Sivalingam takes Bhavani head-on.
 Sivalingam vows vengeance, and what happens from there forms the rest of the story.